orokgospel/Data_Engineer_ETL_01/README.md

 # gospel_ETL_for_dataeng

+# End-to-End Banking ETL Pipeline with Monitoring & Alerting

+This project demonstrates a production-grade data engineering pipeline that extracts, transforms, and loads banking transaction data into a PostgreSQL data warehouse, with monitoring, alerting, and batch processing capabilities.

 This is my ETL as well as the logging Python Project for Data Engineering.

 In this project I did the following: